 11 things NYC landlords are required to provide, and 11 they’re not that might surprise you

-• Your lease spells out what you can expect from your landlord so be sure to read it thoroughly
+- Your lease spells out what you can expect from your landlord so be sure to read it thoroughly

-• Owners are obligated to repaint or recover your apartment's interior walls every three years
+- Owners are obligated to repaint or recover your apartment's interior walls every three years

-• No place to hang your clothes?
+- No place to hang your clothes?
 Some older buildings can have bedrooms that lack closets

 If you are moving into a New York City rental apartment for the first time, it’s best to have a clear idea of what your landlord is required to provide.
 Heat and hot water are a given, of course—you shouldn’t have to put up with unlivable conditions—but window blinds?
 Don’t count on finding those.

-Even though landlords aren't obligated to provide a number of some pretty essential things, like a refrigerator or stove, most of them do anyway.
+On the other hand, even though landlords aren't obligated to provide a number of some pretty essential things, like a refrigerator or stove, most of them do anyway.
 It makes sense: Installing major appliances attracts renters, not just in market-rate apartments but in affordable housing and rent-stabilized units as well.
 Just imagine what would happen if you saw two apartments and one had a refrigerator and the other didn’t.
 Which one are you going to apply for?

 But it can be a shock to see an apartment in person that lacks something you’re used to—like closets in the bedrooms.
-You may find them missing in very old buildings, where New Yorkers traditionally made do with wardrobes to hold their clothes.
+You may find them missing in very old buildings where New Yorkers traditionally made do with wardrobes to hold their clothes.

+There are numerous state and local laws that outline a landlord’s responsibility.
 One of the most important set of rules is the warranty of habitability, which ensures the conditions in your apartment don’t compromise your health in any way.
 The NYC Housing Maintenance Code, the Multiple Dwelling Law, and the provisions of the Rent Stabilization Regulations are also relevant depending on the type of place you live in.

 For clarity, here’s a list of 11 key items landlords are required to provide (in most NYC rental buildings), followed by a list of what they are not.
 Prepare to be surprised!